drhsqlite/fossil-mirror/www/patchcmd.md

 ## Setup

-The "fossil push" and "fossil pull" commands will only work if you have "ssh" available on the local machine and if "fossil" is on the default PATH on the remote machine.
+The "fossil patch push" and "fossil patch pull" commands will only work if you have "ssh" available on the local machine and if "fossil" is on the default PATH on the remote machine.